-Hearings Officer Comments: Notice of the hearing before the City of Portland Hearings Officer on the proposed amendments was sent by the City to the affected Neighborhood Associations within 1,000 feet of the Site and to property owners within 400 feet of the Site.
+City Council Findings: Notice of the hearing before the City of Portland Hearings Officer and City Council on the proposed amendments was sent by the City to the affected Neighborhood Associations within 1,000 feet of the Site and to property owners within 400 feet of the Site.
 The Site was posted with information pertaining to the application and the hearing before the Hearings Officer.
-Applicant also conveyed to BDS staff and the Hearings Officer the requested amendment had been discussed with the Chair of the Eliot Neighborhood Association.
+Applicant also conveyed to BDS staff, the Hearings Officer and City Council that the requested amendment had been discussed with the Chair of the Eliot Neighborhood Association.
 Applicant indicated that the Chair's lack of support for a proposed EXd designation on the Site influenced the decision to request the RXd designation.
-The RXd designation is supported by the Neighborhood Association (Exhibit F.1).